9. Transfer Credit

 9.2 As a general rule, credit will be given for transfer work satisfactorily completed with a passing grade at another properly accredited institution.
 Credits given by transfer are provisional and may be cancelled at any time if the student’s work in the university is unsatisfactory.

-Credit will be given to students transferring from nonaccredited public colleges in Texas for work completed with grades of C or better if they earn a grade point ratio of 2.00 (C average) on the first 30 hours of residence work at this university.
+Credit will be given to students transferring from nonaccredited public colleges in Texas for work completed with grades of C or better if they earn a grade point average of 2.00 (C average) on the first 30 hours of residence work at this university.

 Acceptance of transfer credit for courses in agriculture and business administration will generally be limited to those courses taught in the freshman and sophomore years at this institution.